anoopsarkar/compilers-class/decafspec.md

 External functions are declared using the extern keyword.
 These functions are provided at using a separate library which is linked with your Decaf program at runtime.
 Some minimal type checking is done using the declaration.
 The most useful library functions that you will use are the `print_string`, `print_int` and `read_int` functions.

-The return value can be a type that can be assigned to an `Lvalue`:
+Unless it is `void`, the return value is a type that can be assigned to an `Lvalue`:

     z = read_int();